segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 > <cite>[Matthew 20:26-28](https://www.biblegateway.com/passage/?search=Matthew20:26-28&version=NKJV){:target="_blank"}</cite>

 > Then Jesus went into the temple of God and drove out all those who bought and sold in the temple, and overturned the tables of the money changers and the seats of those who sold doves.
-And He said to them, "It is written, ‘My house shall be called a house of prayer,’ but you have made it a ‘den of thieves.’".
+And He said to them, "It is written, 'My house shall be called a house of prayer,' but you have made it a 'den of thieves.'".
 >
 > <cite>[Matthew 21:12-13](https://www.biblegateway.com/passage/?search=Matthew21:12-13&version=NKJV){:target="_blank"}</cite>

-> So Jesus answered and said to them, "Assuredly, I say to you, if you have faith and do not doubt, you will not only do what was done to the fig tree, but also if you say to this mountain, ‘Be removed and be cast into the sea,’ it will be done.
+> So Jesus answered and said to them, "Assuredly, I say to you, if you have faith and do not doubt, you will not only do what was done to the fig tree, but also if you say to this mountain, 'Be removed and be cast into the sea,' it will be done.
 And whatever things you ask in prayer, believing, you will receive."
 >
 > <cite>[Matthew 21:21-22](https://www.biblegateway.com/passage/?search=Matthew21:21-22&version=NKJV){:target="_blank"}</cite>

 > Show Me the tax money."
 So they brought Him a denarius.
 And He said to them, "Whose image and inscription <i>is</i> this?"
-They said to Him, "Caesar’s."
-And He said to them, "Render therefore to Caesar the things that are Caesar’s, and to God the things that are God’s."
+They said to Him, "Caesar's."
+And He said to them, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's."
 >
 > <cite>[Matthew 22:19-21](https://www.biblegateway.com/passage/?search=Matthew22:19-21&version=NKJV){:target="_blank"}</cite>

-> Jesus said to him, "‘You shall love the <i>LORD</i> your God with all your heart, with all your soul, and with all your mind.’
+> Jesus said to him, "'You shall love the <i>LORD</i> your God with all your heart, with all your soul, and with all your mind.'
 This is <i>the</i> first and great commandment".
 >
 > <cite>[Matthew 22:37-38](https://www.biblegateway.com/passage/?search=Matthew22:37-38&version=NKJV){:target="_blank"}</cite>

-> And <i>the</i> second <i>is</i> like it: ‘You shall love your neighbor as yourself.’
+> And <i>the</i> second <i>is</i> like it: 'You shall love your neighbor as yourself.'
 On these two commandments hang all the Law and the Prophets.
 >
 > <cite>[Matthew 22:39-40](https://www.biblegateway.com/passage/?search=Matthew22:39-40&version=NKJV){:target="_blank"}</cite>